The Ouroboros model

-They way the unicast layer is now defined, the PFT scales linearly with the number of forwarding elements (n) in the layer, its space complexity is O(n)10.
+The way the unicast layer is defined at this point, the PFT scales linearly with the number of forwarding elements (n) in the layer, its space complexity is O(n)10.
 The obvious solution to any student of computer networks is to use a scheme like IP and Classless InterDomain Routing (CIDR) where the hosts addresses are subnetted, allowing for entries in the PFT to be aggregated, drastically reducing its space complexity, in theory at least, to O(log(n)).
 So we should not use arbitrary names for the forwarding elements, but give them an address!

 A quick recap

 Let’s recap what a simple unicast layer that uses forwarding elements with packet forwarding table looks like in the model.
 First we have the unicast layer itself, consisting of a set of forwarding elements with defined adjacencies.
 Recall that the necessary and sufficient condition for the unicast layer to be able to forward packets between any (source, sink)-pair is that all forwarding engines can deduce the values of a distance function between themselves and the sink, and between each of their neighbors and the sink.
 This means that such a unicast layer requires an additional (optional) element that distributes this routing information.
-Let’s call it the Routing Element11, and assume that it implements a simple link-state routing protocol.
+Let’s call it the Routing Element, and assume that it implements a simple link-state routing protocol.
 The RE is drawn as a turquoise element accompanying each forwarding element in the figure above.
 Now, each routing element needs to disseminate information to all other nodes in the layer, in other words, it needs to broadcast link state information.
-The RE is inside of a unicast layer, and unicast layers don’t do that, so the REs will need the help of a broadcast layer.
+The RE is inside of a unicast layer, and unicast layers don’t do broadcast, so the REs will need the help of a broadcast layer.
 That is what is drawn in the figure above.
 Now, at first this may look weird, but an IP network does this too!
 For instance, the Open Shortest Path First (OSPF) protocol uses IP multicast between OSPF routers.
+The way that the IP layer is defined just obfuscates that this OSPF multicast network is in fact a disguised broadcast layer.
 I will refer to my blog post on multicast if you like a bit more elaboration on how this maps to the IP world.

 Subdividing the unicast layer